NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 For example, if the `HOME` environment variable on Windows is set to `c:\users\username`, then the value of `%HOME%\NuGetRepository` in the configuration file resolves to `c:\users\username\NuGetRepository`.

-Similarly, if `HOME` on Mac/Linux is set to `/home/myStuff`, then `$HOME/NuGetRepository` in the configuration file resolves to `/home/myStuff/NuGetRepository`.
+Note that you have to use Windows-style environment variables (starts and ends with %) even on Mac/Linux.
+Having `$HOME/NuGetRepository` in a configuration file will not resolve.
+On Mac/Linux the value of `%HOME%\NuGetRepository` will resolve to `/home/myStuff/NuGetRepository`.

 If an environment variable is not found, NuGet uses the literal value from the configuration file.